 In the manual evaluation stage, this research adopted the QUEST framework evaluation indicators, including information quality, understanding and reasoning, expression style and role, safety and harm, and trust and confidence, with each dimension using a 1-5 scoring standard.
 The evaluation was independently completed by 10 legal domain experts (including law professors, senior judges, and practicing lawyers), providing a comprehensive evaluation of 30 typical legal dispute cases, with the average score for each dimension as the final score.

-The manual evaluation results presented in Table~\ref{tab8} further confirm the limitations of single prompt methods in legal dispute analysis tasks.
-Traditional configuration performs lower on all QUEST evaluation dimensions, such as DeepSeek-R1-Distill-Qwen-32B model scoring 2.9 in the "Understanding \& Reasoning" dimension (compared to baseline's 2.9, showing no improvement) and 3.7 in the "Trust" dimension (23.3\% improvement from baseline).
-Legal expert evaluation points out that content generated by traditional configuration, while containing legal terminology and citations, presents a "superficially professional, substantively shallow" characteristic when solving actual legal problems.
-The limitations of single prompts emphasizing knowledge acquisition while neglecting reasoning guidance become more apparent in complex legal dispute cases.
-In contrast, complete configuration achieves significant improvements in all evaluation dimensions, with Llama 3.1 70B achieving the highest scores across all dimensions (Information Quality: 4.6, Understanding \& Reasoning: 4.5, Expression Style: 4.7, Safety: 4.8, Trust: 4.6).
-Even the smallest Mistral 7B model shows substantial improvements, with Trust scores increasing from 2.7 to 3.8 (40.7\% improvement), demonstrating the advantages of the three-stage prompt engineering and multidimensional knowledge graph fusion framework.
-The framework achieves a transition from "legal knowledge application" to "legal wisdom expression," with generated content that is not only professionally accurate but also possesses sophisticated legal reasoning and perspective consideration, enhancing legal experts' recognition of artificial intelligence systems in legal dispute analysis.
+The manual evaluation results presented in Table~\ref{tab4} further confirm the limitations of single prompt methods in legal dispute analysis tasks.
+Traditional configuration performs lower on all QUEST evaluation dimensions, such as DeepSeek-R1-Distill-Qwen-32B model scoring 2.9 in the "Understanding \& Reasoning" dimension (12.1\% lower than baseline) and 3.0 in the "Trust \& Confidence" dimension (14.3\% lower than baseline), indicating that single prompts limit the depth and reliability of model legal reasoning, resulting in reduced trust from legal experts in system outputs.
+Legal expert evaluation points out that content generated by traditional configuration, while containing legal terminology and citations, presents a "superficially professional, substantively shallow" characteristic when solving actual legal problems, with the limitations of single prompts emphasizing knowledge acquisition while neglecting reasoning guidance becoming more apparent in complex legal dispute cases.
+In contrast, complete configuration achieves significant improvements in all evaluation dimensions, demonstrating the advantages of the three-stage prompt engineering and multidimensional knowledge graph fusion framework, achieving a transition from "legal knowledge application" to "legal wisdom expression," with generated content that is not only professionally accurate but also possesses sophisticated legal reasoning and perspective consideration, enhancing legal experts' recognition of artificial intelligence systems in legal dispute analysis.